 This one-stage research was a cross-sectional comparative study, and over a period of 3-months, the pragmatic ability was assessed in two groups, namely children with autism.
-The subjects of the present study were 30 girls with autism and 30 boys of Noore hedayat school of Mashhad.
+The subjects of the present study were 30 girls with autism and 30 boys.

-The autistic subjects all underwent language training based on HMTM and imitation method.
+The autistic subjects all underwent language training based on cognitive and imitation method.